 This therapy is particularly beneficial for all patients with diseases or after surgery of the lower extremities: diseases of the hip, knee and ankle.

-The movement pattern on the AG-treadmill corresponds to the activities of daily walking and running far better than all previous methods used in physiotherapy.
-The positive impact of walking and running under weight relief for the rehabilitation process is significant.
-It prevents pain related atypical motor patterns from getting hard wired into the patient's brain.
+The movement pattern on the anti-gravity treadmill corresponds to the activities of daily walking and running far better than all previous methods used in physiotherapy.
+The positive impact of walking and running underweight relief for the rehabilitation process is significant.
+It prevents pain-related atypical motor patterns from getting hard-wired into the patient's brain.

 Therapy objectives of the anti-gravity treadmill

-The anti-gravity treatment may be applied for a number of reasons and medical conditions.
+The anti-gravity treatment may be applied for several reasons and medical conditions.